 The word itself has become pretty common lately.
-Seriously, I hear it every time I talk to someone about jobs and other related stuff.
+Seriously, I hear it every time I talk to someone about jobs and work enviroments.
 But here’s the problem: the fact that everybody’s using the word does not mean that they understand what it really means.

 Let’s all become pedants for a sec and check a precise definition by BussinessDictionary:

 In a nutshell, teamwork is a collaborative effort to achieve a common goal.
 Sounds like nothing new, I know, but in practice, teams often neglect the “collaborative” part.
 I have worked with many creatives, and my experience tells me that everybody’s alright with making an effort for the project’s success, but, at the end of the day, people mostly stick to what THEY think is better.
 Of course, there are some common tasks and etc., but whenever it comes to creativity, folks seem to interpret everything very freely and get too opinionated and biased.